 If you are travelling to the West Coast, the first thing you may realize when you’re looking for the best hostels in Vancouver BC is just how expensive Vancouver is.
 Real estate prices are sky high, which makes the property in Downtown Vancouver basically gold.
 Like seriously, there has to be gold under there somewhere.
 Or oil.
 So cheap hostels in Vancouver should be a rarity, but oddly enough there are a good number of affordable Vancouver hostels, and most of them are pretty decent!

 These immense real estate prices mean that cheap hostels in Vancouver are not all that easy to come by.
 Those folks need to pay their taxes after all!
 But have no fear!
 There are still some great hostels in Downtown Vancouver, that will not break your bank.
 I actually have no idea how they survive…

-What to Look for in Vancouver BC Hostels
+What to Look for a Great Vancouver Hostel

 No!
 Do not settle for crap!

 Despite the high costs of Vancouver, I still want a good, clean hostel, with some sweet perks, a wicked West Coast vibe, and all for a price that won’t bankrupt me and force me into some sort of underground vegan cult for broke travelers.

 (For the record, I do not believe said cult exists, but if it was to exist, it would exist in Vancouver!)

 So, there are some standards to meet in searching for the best Vancouver hostels, and not every hostel makes the grade 😉 Because, and this is some insider Vancouver trading, some hostels that advertise themselves as hostels, are really just super run down old hotels, where low-income folks live.
 Sure the rooms they are renting as hostels may be ‘alright’, but the neighbourhood is rough and your neighbours may not be altogether savoury.
 Please, trust me on this.
 In Vancouver, if the price is super cheap, that hostel may be only one step up from a homeless shelter.